ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>From Messy Beginnings to Mind-Blowing Mastery
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-7 JavaScript Tricks That Make You Look Like a 10x Developer (Even If You’re Not) - <a href="https://javascript.plainenglish.io/7-javascript-tricks-that-make-you-look-like-a-10x-developer-even-if-youre-not-d66afbe82f10?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**

-<blockquote>Let me be straight with you:
- Most devs write JavaScript the same way they did five years ago.
- That’s why their code looks like spaghetti…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 Upgrade Your Code: Converting JavaScript to TypeScript Made Easy - <a href="https://javascript.plainenglish.io/upgrade-your-code-converting-javascript-to-typescript-made-easy-435f26085114?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>